jmckirdy/jmckirdy/README.md

 - A 'text scraper' that runs though a pdf or website and uses RegEx to scrape out phone numbers, emails, and names.
 Then formats them neatly and places them in a new directory.
 Made with Python.

-- Built a fun little text style adventure game where your choices lead you through a myserious forest in search of treasure.
-You must overcome obstacles and recieve a secret password from a fair maiden in order to open the treasure chest at the end.
+- A fun little text-based adventure game where your choices lead you through a myserious forest in search of hidden treasure.
+You must overcome obstacles and retrieve a secret password from a fair maiden in order to unlock the treasure chest at the end.
 Made with Python

 - Currently working on a CLI app where a virtual butler helps you schedule your goals and to-dos.
 Made with Nodejs.